-Aegis Capital Corp. is acting as the underwriter of the offering.
-We have entered into an underwriting agreement dated February 15, 2022 with the underwriter.
-Subject to the terms and conditions of the underwriting agreement, we have agreed to sell to the underwriter, and the underwriter has agreed to purchase, at the public offering price less the underwriting discounts set forth on the cover page of this prospectus, the number of Units listed next to its name in the following table:
+Aegis Capital Corp. is acting as representative of the underwriters of the offering.
+We have entered into an underwriting agreement dated , 2021 with the representative.
+Subject to the terms and conditions of the underwriting agreement, we have agreed to sell to each underwriter named below, and each underwriter named below has severally agreed to purchase, at the public offering price less the underwriting discounts set forth on the cover page of this prospectus, the number of units listed next to its name in the following table: